Jump to content

 Black-bellied sandgrouse, Spanish imperial eagle, calandra lark (all by Steve Fletcher)

+There are also sites of natural history interest in western Algarve.
+One of these is Monchique, the highest mountain in Algarve, where there's a chance of Dartford warbler, stonechats and blue rock thrush.
 The peninsula of Sagres includes Cape São Vicente, the extreme south-western point of continental Europe, from which seabird passage could include shearwaters, gannets, skuas and terns.
 The scrub and grassland above the impressive sea cliffs hold passerines and counts show a concentration of migrant raptors, though you have to be lucky, in the right place at the right time, to see them.

 Cape St Vincent